Ontotext-AD/graphdb-helm/UPGRADE.md

    kubectl get pod graphdb-worker-<selected-worker> -o yaml | grep -B 2 memory
    ```

-5. Make sure all the important settings saved in the settings.js of the master are present in the worker's.
+5. Make sure all the important settings saved in the settings.js of the master are present in the workers.
 Their only difference
    should be the lack of locations in the worker's settings.
    ```bash
    kubectl cp graphdb-master-1-0:/opt/graphdb/home/work/workbench/settings.js settings_m.js